lorae/roundup/README.md

 - **Paper ID number**: According to each website's own numbering system.
 - **Source**: Name of the website where the paper was published.

 A variety of methods are used to access web-based data, including PDF rendering, direct requests to hidden APIs, use of Selenium to read Java-rendered content, HTML parsing, and more.
-A high-level summary of the methods used to scrape each website can be found in the `Data Sources` section of this document.
+A high-level summary of the methods used to scrape each website can be found in the [Data Sources](#data-sources) section of this document.

 This project is maintained in an object-oriented format.
 Each website has a bespoke method, called `fetch_data()`, designed to scrape it and defined in a website-specific class located in `src/scraper/sites`.
 To impose order on the 20+ web scrapers involved in this project, each website-specific scraper class is a child of the `GenericScraper` abstract base class, defined in `src/scraper/generic_scraper.py`.

-All 20+ websites can be scraped by running the `run_scraper.py` script, located in the root directory.
+All websites can be scraped by running the `run_scraper.py` script, located in the root directory.
 It instantiates each scraper class sequentially and saves the collected data in uniformly-structured Pandas data frames.
 It also records whether the scrape was successful or unsuccessful in `streamlit/scraper_status.txt`.
 This list of scraped data frames is then combined into one resultant data frame of all scraped working paper entries in a given run.

 The data frame of web scrape results is then passed to various methods in the `HistoricDataComparer` class from `src/scraper/data_comparer.py`.
 These methods identify novel (versus previously encountered) data by comparing the newly-scraped paper identifiers to old identifiers.
 All those that are truly novel are assigned an estimated publication date of the day that they were first identified, and appended to the `data/historic-wp-data.csv` and `data/historic-wp-ids.txt` files, which are used in identifying and maintaining a record of data encountered so far.

 ### GitHub Actions Automated Workflow

 The web scraping activity in this repository is fully automated through a GitHub Actions project workflow.
-When `.github/workflows/main.yml` is activated at 6:40 AM Eastern Standard Time every day, it runs the main script of the project - `run_scraper.py` - which cycles through each of the 20+ web scraping modules, and then through data comparison modules that identify and store newly-encountered data.
+When `.github/workflows/main.yml` is activated at 6:40 AM Eastern Standard Time every day, it runs the main script of the project - `run_scraper.py` - which cycles through each of the web scraping modules, and then through data comparison modules that identify and store newly-encountered data.
 The project workflow concludes by committing its changes to `data/historic-wp-data.csv` and `data/historic-wp-ids.txt` under the alias `actions-user`.
 These commits are given the description, "run (DD/MM/YYYY)", with "DD/MM/YYYY" populated by the day, month, and year the action was initiated.

 ### StreamLit Dashboard